iotaledger/goshimmer/documentation/blog/2021-10-07_new-release-v0.7.7.md

 :::

 :::caution
 This is a **breaking** maintenance release.
-We urge community node operators to re-apply their config changes on top of `config.default.json` as many config keys have changed.
+You must upgrade your node to participate further and delete your current database.
 :::

 Changelog: